 Life has been so busy lately!
 Work has been a bit in the way of my reading, which means I’ve been only reading a bit before bed.
-Last week I finished The Great Alone by Kristin Hannah.
-I had never read anything by her before —or anything written after 1970 in a long while, for that matter—, but I would love to check out other novels by her!
+Anyway, I managed to finish The Great Alone by Kristin Hannah last week.
+I had never read anything by her before —or anything written after 1970 in a long while, for that matter—, but I really want to check The Nightingale out now.

 Leni is dragged by her parents to a small settlement near Homer, Alaska.
 The many problems that her family has been going through since her dad came back from Vietnam—his alcoholism, bad temper and unemployement— seem to be maximised by the isolation, the lack of light and the hardships of the winter, a season that seems to last forever and to engulf everything in darkness in Alaska.
 Leni’s mother is also an unstable figure in the beginning, emotionally dependent of her husband.
-How the wilderness of the Alaskan landscape can break the spirits of some and make others find their own inner wilderness was, for me, the main theme of the novel, which is mostly a story of survival.
+How the wilderness of the Alaskan landscape can break the spirits of some and make others find their own inner wilderness was, for me, the main theme of the novel.
+Both Leni and her mother learn to fend for themselves and each other, they come to realise their own strenght… in the most melodramatic way possible.

 “Alaska isn’t about who you were when you headed this way.
 It’s about who you become.”Kristin Hannah, The Great Alone